dxos/cli/packages/cli-mdns/README.md

 $ dx mdns install
 ```

 This will install globally the latest version of mdns.
-The default npmClient (`npm`) is configured in your config.yml as `cli.npmClient`.
+The default npmClient (`npm`) is configured in your profile config as `cli.npmClient`.

 > You can also use `--npmClient` param to specify the desired client ('npm|yarn');